Construction Engineering Technology

 CET 2263 Estimating I

-Prerequisites: Grade of “C” or better in (CMT 1213 and (CET 2253 or CMT 2253) and (MATH 1513 or MATH 1613 or MATH 1715 or MATH 1813 or ALEKS score greater or equal to 56) or permission of instructor.
+Prerequisites: Grade of “C” or better in CET 1213 and CET 2253, and ALEKS>56 or MATH 1513 with a grade of "C" or higher, or MATH 1613 with a "C" or higher, or MATH 1813 with a "C" or higher or MATH 2144 with a "C" or higher or permission of instructor.

 Description: Quantity take-off with emphasis on excavation, formwork and concrete, masonry, rough carpentry and miscellaneous specialty items.
 Previously offered as CMT 2263.